 The fifth Conference of African Planners organised by the United Nations' Economic Commission for Africa, opened in the Africa Hall in Addis Ababa, Ethiopia, on Wednesday (19 June).

-The fifth Conference of African Planners organised by the United Nations' Economic Commission for Africa, opened in the Africa Hall in Addis Ababa, Ethiopia, on Wednesday (19 June).
+Background: The fifth Conference of African Planners organised by the United Nations' Economic Commission for Africa, opened in the Africa Hall in Addis Ababa, Ethiopia, on Wednesday (19 June).
 The inaugural speech was given by Mr. Robert Kweku Gardiner of Ghana, the E.C.A.'s Executive Secretary.

 These periodic meetings of African Planners were first set up when the Unites Nations launched its International Development Strategy in October, 1970.
 Most African countries felt that, in order for the Strategy to give them the maximum help, it would be necessary for them to draw up forward-looking development plans to provide them with long-terms objectives.